The Tribe (1999 TV series): Filming

-The cast and crew amounted to between 400 and 500 people on each series of The Tribe.
-Filming of each series took about four to six months, chiefly in two studios at Cloud 9's production centre in Wellington, New Zealand.
+The cast and crew amounted to between 400 and 500 people on each season of The Tribe.
+Filming of each season took about four to six months, chiefly in two studios at Cloud 9's production centre in Wellington, New Zealand.
 The permanent set of the "Phoenix Shopping Mall" was located in Studio A. This large set took five weeks to build prior to the commencement of principal photography and was said to be the largest set built for a production in New Zealand at the time.
 All of the shops contained in the Mall were built to almost realistic shop size specifications and designed to last for a long time.

 Studio B housed the sewers that the Mall Rats use to secretly escape the Mall, as well as temporary structures that were built for scenes outside the Mall.
 Between the filming of the second and third series of The Tribe, the Mall set was repainted and redressed for use on another Cloud 9 production, Atlantis High.

 Scenes of The Tribe were also shot on location in and around Wellington.
 For example, the Cloud 9 Studios car park was used as the exterior of the Mall and Alice's and Ellie's farmhouse was built in the rural area of Whitemans Valley in Upper Hutt.
 At times, over some weekends, the crew closed off Wellington streets to shoot scenes that took place in the desolate city streets.